valefranz/AI-Project-VacuumEnvironment/README.md

 ## Notes

-This library is under development, so there may be substantial changes in the near future.
+This library is under development, so there may be substantial changes and improvements in the near future.

 This project is based on [aima-python](https://code.google.com/p/aima-python/) for a course of artificial intelligence.
 In particular, these modules have been modified to meet the new specifications: